JulioHenri/JulioHenri/README.md

 # About me

 Hi, there!
-My name is Júlio and this is my Data Science repository! 👋
+My name is Júlio, I've worked as an intern and analyst at <a href="http://www.gasparvianna.pa.gov.br/site_novo/wp/"> Hospital das Clínicas Gaspar Vianna </a> and this is my Data Science repository! 👋

 I'm from Brazil, statistician graduated and statistics Master's student.
 Currently working as freelancer and open to work.